 - The recruitment, harboring, transportation, provision or obtaining of a person for labor or services, through the use of force, fraud or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage or slavery.

-To ultimately solve the problem of human trafficking, it is essential to address the cultural issues that make this an acceptable situation in some places.
+To ultimately solve the problem of human trafficking, it is essential to address the cultural issues that make it acceptable in some places.

 It is a heart issue.
 Though law enforcement and government entities can enact and try to enforce laws, the church, Christ-followers – not the building full of people on Sunday – must become involved in reaching out with the message of the gospel to those who are the traffickers, to bring change in their lives and to those who have been victimized or are at risk.

 Human trafficking is a form of modern-day slavery!
-Labor trafficking has been found in diverse settings including domestic work (house cleaning and nannies), large farms, factories and small business such as nail salons.
+Labor trafficking has been found in diverse settings including domestic work (house cleaning and nannies), large farms, factories and small businesses.
 Sex-trafficking can be found in a wide range of venues such as escort services, fake massage businesses, “gentlemen’s” clubs and street prostitution.

 Consider hosting a Human Exploitation Awareness and Prayer event in your church or association.
 Become part of the solution and bring hope to the vulnerable in your community.